 Right from beginning, BSE has been quite open to the idea of listing itself but the same was not true for bigger rival NSE.
 The exchange was reluctant to the point that it was accused of deliberately delaying the IPO process.
 Nevertheless, its board approved the IPO in June last year while also recommending an overseas listing.
 Finally, the company filed draft prospectus in December 2016 and its application is currently under review with SEBI.
 Like its rival, NSE IPO will also not generate funds for the exchange and will be purely an exit route for existing shareholders which include stalwarts like SBI, LIC, IFCI, IDBI Bank, Goldman Sachs, Stock Holding Corporation, Tiger Global and Citigroup.

-Public sector IPOs have maintained their reputation for leaving something on the table for retail investors and NSE IPO is likely to maintain the trend which makes it a promising offer among the top IPOs in 2017.
+Public sector IPOs have maintained their reputation for leaving something on the table for retail investors and NSE IPO is likely to maintain the trend which makes it a promising offer among the best upcoming IPOs in India this year.
 Besides, the massive offer of INR10,000 crore will make result in generous allotment for IPO investors.

 BSE’s depository subsidiary Central Depository Services Limited (CDSL) is following its parent and public listing is scheduled during the year.
 As owning more than 24% in a depository company is not allowed for stock exchanges, CDSL IPO is necessary to bring down BSE’s stake in the subsidiary.
 BSE holds just slightly above 50% equity stake in the depository firm even after selling nearly 4% last year to Life Insurance Corporation (LIC).
 Other major investors in the company include SBI, HDFC Bank, Standard Chartered Bank, Canara Bank, Bank of India and Bank of Baroda.
 Apart from BSE, selling shareholders in CDSL IPO will be SBI, Bank of Baroda and Calcutta Stock Exchange.
 CDSL has filed IPO papers with SEBI and is awaiting regulatory approvals.